-Following Spain's conquest and colonization of Guatemala, most education efforts were associated with attempts to convert the indigenous inhabitants to Christianity (see p.
-2-3 of Religion and Spirituality).
-Throughout the 16th-17th centuries, the Roman Catholic Church established missions to instruct indigenous peoples in the Catholic faith.
+Following Spain's conquest and colonization of Guatemala, most education efforts were associated with attempts to convert the indigenous inhabitants to Christianity (see Religion and Spirituality).
+Throughout the 16th-17th centuries, the ventures (see History and Myth) and consequently saw little reason to expand educational offerings to them beyond basic literacy.

+Roman Catholic Church established missions to instruct indigenous peoples in the Catholic faith.

-Over the centuries of colonization, the Spanish viewed the indigenous population largely as a labor pool for agricultural ventures (see p.
-4-5 of History and Myth) and consequently saw little reason to expand educational offerings to them beyond basic literacy.
+Over the centuries of colonization, the Spanish viewed the indigenous population largely as a labor pool for agricultural

-By contrast, Roman Catholic orders opened schools and institutions of higher learning for Spanish and criollo (see p.
-5 of History and Myth) elites, including Guatemala City's Colegio Santo Tomás de Aquino in 1562, renamed the University of San Carlos (USAC) in 1676.
+By contrast, Roman Catholic orders opened schools and institutions of higher learning for Spanish and criollo (see History and Myth) elites, including Guatemala City's Colegio Santo Tomás de Aquino in 1562, renamed the University of San Carlos (USAC) in 1676.